-Rwanda Closes Border With DRC to Control Ebola Outbreak
+Rwanda Closes Border with DRC to Control Ebola Outbreak

 "Yes, the border has been closed," said Olivier Nduhungirehe, Rwandan Foreign Affairs Manager for the East African Community.

-The announcement coincides with the confirmation of a new case in Goma, the third, as reported by the national coordinator of the response against Ebola from DRC, Aruna Abedi, to the Congolese local media.
+The announcement coincides with the confirmation of a new case in Goma.
+It's the third reported by the national coordinator of the response against Ebola from DRC, Aruna Abedi, according to Congolese local media.

 The details of this third patient have not yet been released, but the announcement comes just shortly after Ebola outbreak was confirmed by officials which is uncontrollable in the northeast region.